 An HVAC technician must have a wide array of knowledge in heating and ventilation theory alongside mechanical skills for repair.
 These skills involve soldering sheet metal, the ability to read blue prints, and logical thinking in a critical manner.
 Some ventilation and air-conditioning repair jobs will be vital to the health and well-being of an occupant due to medical issues.
 The ability to think critically and repair a system with a logical mindset is vital for efficiency.

 The HVAC technician profession is one that requires intricate knowledge and skills.
 It takes several years to be considered truly competent at this profession.
 Given the fact that these technicians remain in high demand they are paid a solid wage.
-The typical hourly earning rate for these professionals is between fifteen and twenty-five dollars per hour depending upon whether they are full trained or in mi-apprenticeship.
-Typical yearly earnings are around forty thousand dollars.
+The typical hourly earning rate for these professionals is between $13 and $33 per hour depending upon whether they are full trained or in mi-apprenticeship.
+The average yearly earnings are around $43,880.
 There are some technicians which make considerably more.